wacncontent/CustomizeTool/output/articles/sql-database/sql-database-auditing-get-started.md

 [Azure SQL Database Auditing basics]: #subheading-1
 [Set up auditing for your database]: #subheading-2
 [Analyze audit logs and reports]: #subheading-3
-[Set up auditing for your database using the Classic Azure Portal]: #subheading-4
+[Set up auditing for your database using the Classic Azure Management Portal]: #subheading-4

 <!--Image references-->